Novo Banco: History

 In August 2014 Novo Banco launched its first communication campaign, to mark the beginning of the change in the image of the bank.
-From the campaign, whose symbol was a butterfly, the bank launched its new identity on September 22, which incorporated the animal's wings in the shape of a mathematical power, as a way to symbolize the commitment to “have once more the leading role it once had.”
+From the campaign, whose symbol was a butterfly, the bank launched its new identity on September 22, which incorporated the animal's wings in the shape of a mathematical power, as a way to symbolize the commitment to "have once more the leading role it once had".
 The change in the brand was made progressively, starting by the facades in the bank's branches.

 On 30 June 2015, the Resolution Fund had received three binding bid offers on Novo Banco, from the Spanish banking group Banco Santander SA, the Chinese insurance group Fosun International Limited, the privately owned Chinese insurer Anbang Insurance, and the American private-equity firm Apollo Global Management.
 One of the bidders opted to improve their offer on 7 August 2015.
 The selection and sale to the final winner of the bidding process is expected to take place during Q3-2015.
 On 20 August, Banco de Portugal released a statement that the final phase of the sale process, was expected to conclude by 31 August.
 In September however the sale was cancelled owing to the offers being deemed unsatisfactory.

-In March, 2016, it was announced that Novo Banco was planning to cut 1,000 jobs to help to reduce operating costs by 150 million euros ($163 million) as part of its restructuring plan agreed with the European Union.
+In March 2016, it was announced that Novo Banco was planning to cut 1,000 jobs to help to reduce operating costs by 150 million euros ($163 million) as part of its restructuring plan agreed with the European Union.
 The proposed job cuts equated to 14 percent of the bank's workforce at the time.

 In October 2016, the resolution fund had received four offers on Novo Banco from China's Minsheng Financial Holding, Apollo and Centerbridge and Lone Star Funds.
 In January 2017, Aethel Partners headed by Ricardo Santos Silva made an offer to buy Novo Banco.

-In March 2017, the Portuguese Central Bank announced that Lone Star Funds would acquire 75% of Novo Banco, in return for a capital injection of €1bn.
-The other 25% was to be retained by the Portuguese bank's resolution fund.
-In October 2017 the deal was closed and Lone Star Funds started controlling 75% of Novo Banco.